elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-are-the-key-differences-between-sexual-and-asexual-reproduction.md

 url: /learn/education-studies/questions/what-are-the-key-differences-between-sexual-and-asexual-reproduction
 score: -1.0
 related_article1:
-    id: 166200
+    id: 166179
-    title: How have humans evolved over time according to fossil evidence?
+    title: >-
+        What are the fundamental traits that define living organisms?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-have-humans-evolved-over-time-according-to-fossil-evidence
+    url: /learn/education-studies/questions/what-are-the-fundamental-traits-that-define-living-organisms
 related_article2:
-    id: 166208
+    id: 166202
-    title: Describe the process of absorption in the digestive system.
+    title: >-
+        How do human activities impact the environment and what are some conservation efforts?
     subject: Education Studies
-    url: /learn/education-studies/questions/describe-the-process-of-absorption-in-the-digestive-system
+    url: /learn/education-studies/questions/how-do-human-activities-impact-the-environment-and-what-are-some-conservation-efforts
 related_article3:
-    id: 166190
+    id: 166205
-    title: Describe the structure of DNA and its role in genetic inheritance.
+    title: >-
+        What role do enzymes play in biochemical reactions?
     subject: Education Studies
-    url: /learn/education-studies/questions/describe-the-structure-of-dna-and-its-role-in-genetic-inheritance
+    url: /learn/education-studies/questions/what-role-do-enzymes-play-in-biochemical-reactions
 related_article4:
-    id: 166190
+    id: 166180
-    title: Describe the structure of DNA and its role in genetic inheritance.
+    title: >-
+        How do metabolism and homeostasis contribute to the biological processes of life?
     subject: Education Studies
-    url: /learn/education-studies/questions/describe-the-structure-of-dna-and-its-role-in-genetic-inheritance
+    url: /learn/education-studies/questions/how-do-metabolism-and-homeostasis-contribute-to-the-biological-processes-of-life
 related_article5:
-    id: 166202
+    id: 166212
-    title: How do human activities impact the environment and what are some conservation efforts?
+    title: >-
+        How is blood circulation regulated in the cardiovascular system?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-do-human-activities-impact-the-environment-and-what-are-some-conservation-efforts
+    url: /learn/education-studies/questions/how-is-blood-circulation-regulated-in-the-cardiovascular-system
 ---

 &nbsp;